OctopusDeploy/docs/docs/administration/OctopusDSC/Octopus Server.md

 If the DownloadUrl property changes, it will detect the configuration drift and upgrade the Server as appropriate.
 However, if you leave it as default (ie 'install latest'), it will not upgrade when a new version is released - it only actions on change of the property.

-However if you need to change any of the `SqlDbConnectionString`, `OctopusAdminUsername` or `OctopusAdminPassword`properties, you will need to uninstall then reinstall the server (by changing `Ensure` to `Absent` and then back to `Present`).
+However, if you need to change any of the `SqlDbConnectionString`, `OctopusAdminUsername` or `OctopusAdminPassword`properties, you will need to uninstall then reinstall the server (by changing `Ensure` to `Absent` and then back to `Present`).

-## Links
+##Links
-If you would like to contribue to the OctopusDSC open source repository, please follow the instructions on this documentaitons parent page.
+If you would like to contribute to the OctopusDSC open source repository, please follow the instructions on this documentations parent page.

 [Automating Infrastructure with DSC](.\Index.md) [Installing Octopus Tentacle Agent via DSC](.\Tentacle%20Agent.md)